ortexx/museria-global/README.md

 At the very beginning, please check out [the museria library](https://github.com/ortexx/museria/).
 So, anyone can start their own node and share some place for music uploading.
 The first node address is __storage.museria.com:80__.
 It is already a default option for __initialNetworkAddress__.
 But you can use another entry point if it is necessary.
 Look at the configuration file __museria.config.js__.
-There are all parameters you may configure by passing arguments.
+There are all parameters you may configure by passing arguments or environment variables.
 Don't change anything else.

 ## How to get involved in this